-The main advantage of the changes is greater emphasis on producing confirming products and services.
+The main advantage of the changes is a greater emphasis on producing conforming products and services.

-Consequently, your organisation will become a more user-friendly, knowledge-based entity.
+Consequently, your organization will become a more user-friendly, knowledge-based entity.

-Since your organisation will attain better leadership engagement, you will achieve more structured planning for setting objectives.
+Since your organization will attain better leadership engagement, you will achieve more structured planning for setting objectives.
 As a result, the management review is aligned with organizational results.

 Similarly, the revisions address supply chain management more effectively.
-Your organisation can then address organizational risks and opportunities in a structured approach.
+Your organization can then address organizational risks and opportunities in a structured approach.

 This is also an opportunity to create an integrated management system that addresses other elements such as business continuity, health and safety, environment, and the like.